pq-code-package/tsc/meetings/2024-05-09/minutes.md

 _PQ Code Package Project, which will build high-assurance production-ready software implementations of forthcoming post-quantum cryptography standards, starting with the ML-KEM algorithm_

-Alex noted the charter stats a CONTRIBUTING.md file should be present in each repo.
+Alex noted the charter stats a **CONTRIBUTING.md** file should be present in each repo.
 We don't have this.
-(Action: Nigel to raise issue/fix)
+[Issue 54](https://github.com/pq-code-package/tsc/issues/54)

 ### TSC _Voting_ Membership

 It was noted by Naomi this should be referred to as Voting members.
 We have an open community to which everyone is invited.
 Here we are only voting on those elegible to vote in future TSC discussions.

 Discussed composition of TSC - typically starts as maintainer from each of the contributing subjects.
 Each member proposed in the initial list explained their role.
 A vote was taken which agreed with the initial voting members of the TSC.
-These voting members are listed in the attendance section below
+These voting members are listed in the attendance section below.

 ### Voting Procedure / Election of a TSC Chair / PQCA TAC Rep